Jamie Madrox: X-Factor

-Jamie Madrox is then one of the residents of Muir Island who comes under the mental control of the Shadow King.
-Following the destruction of Muir Island and the defeat of the Shadow King, he becomes a member of the second incarnation of the X-Factor team, which is assembled by Val Cooper as a U.S. government response team.
+Jamie Madrox is one of the residents of Muir Island who comes under the mental control of the Shadow King.
+Following the destruction of Muir Island and the defeat of the Shadow King, he becomes a member of the second incarnation of the X-Factor team, which is assembled by Valerie Cooper as a U.S. government response team.
 Here, he develops a reputation as a prankster, forming a friendship with teammate Strong Guy.
 Also on the team is former New Mutant Wolfsbane who later joins his X-Factor Investigations.

 In the first day of the team, one of his duplicates is shot and killed, and Madrox learns for the first time that he cannot absorb a deceased duplicate.
 This makes him realize for the first time how independent his duplicates actually are.
 This becomes clearer to him when a duplicate, working for Mister Sinister, decides that it wants to absorb the original, which it does for a short time, until Jamie's dominant personality breaks free and reabsorbs the wayward dupe.

 After he is exposed to the Legacy Virus while performing CPR on an infected Genoshan mutate, Jamie is forced to kill the Acolyte Seamus Mellencamp in self-defense.
 The clone later died from the Legacy Virus.
-Madrox does not often fight in cosmic battles like most of the other X-Men, but he fought doppelgangers during the Infinity War and, being religious, is taken by the cosmic entity Goddess during the Infinity Crusade.

-Jamie's health continues to deteriorate due to the Legacy Virus.
-An attempted cure by Haven leaves him dead, until it is revealed that it was a duplicate who had been infected and died; the real Madrox was alive and suffering from amnesia.
+The real Jamie survives, but sustains amnesia.

-Jamie is the motivation for the Government-sponsored version of X-Factor to break ties with the government and go underground when the team is tricked into thinking Jamie and his duplicates are actually a squad of super-powered terrorists.
+Jamie is the motivation for the government-sponsored version of X-Factor to break ties with the government and go underground when the team is tricked into thinking Jamie and his duplicates are actually a squad of super-powered terrorists.
 Eventually, the team discovers this was a manipulation and the group goes rogue, splitting from the government.

-He seeks out Strong Guy, ill after Jamie's alleged death.
-Unfortunately, this makes Strong Guy even weaker, but Jamie's mistake is fixed by the genius of new team leader Forge.

 He then serves as majority staff for Banshee's X-Corps.
 Banshee hires ex-criminals to police other mutants but things get bad when Mystique goes on a murderous rampage and has Mastermind's daughter mind control them.
 The X-Men manage to defeat the renegade X-Corps members, he transfers to one of Xavier's official "non X-Men" mutant teams in Paris's X-Corporation, fighting Weapon XII in the Channel which results in the death of teammate Darkstar.